Six digital platform and data service SMEs join Energy Launchpad

 “We look forward to working with the companies and discovering how we can take them to the next level.”

-An ISP panel robustly evaluated applications from across the UK.
+An Energy Launchpad panel robustly evaluated applications from across the UK.
 The six companies chosen were:

 Digital Engineering has developed technology that helps utility companies understand the effect weather has on their networks, this is crucial for net zero systems as weather will play an increasing role in demand forecasting, renewable generation, and asset management and optimisation.